EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

-# How to develop a application
+# How to develop an application

 ## Overview

-Echo JS SDK provides the ability to package a certain set of discrete functionality into a JavaScript class which is called a Application.
+Echo JS SDK provides the ability to package a certain set of discrete functionality into a JavaScript class which is called an Application.
 Applications are typically core interaction patterns like a submit form, stream client etc. Applications are then used by Applications to deliver a complete user experience.
 This page will guide you through the steps of custom application creation.
 For more examples of applications please visit the [Examples Page](#!/example).

 ## Introduction